 We are writing the year 2020 and it has been and still is an unusual year.
-The world is struggling with the consequences of the corona virus and less attention for our environment.
+The world is struggling with the consequences of the coronavirus and we have less attention for the environment.
 The huge fires last year in Australia and the Amazon Rainforest to be repeated this year have caused an immense loss of trees.
-The same as the enormous fires in the past in Rusia and in 2020 in the U.S.
+The same as the enormous fires in the past in Russia and in 2020 in the U.S.

 While the world population is coping with the side effects of COVID-19 Mother Earth has her own problems.
 The total is looking rather grim.
 We need trees for pure air.
 Plant a tree, at least once in your life.
 More often would be better.